 In many cases, more than one tax rate or type is available for a country.
 To activate localization tax codes for your location(s), follow instructions in this Guide.

-When the tax codes are first imported, they will be assigned to the Suspense account by default.
+When the tax codes are first imported, they may be assigned to the Suspense account by default.
 On the Tax Codes page of the Settings tab, click Edit for all tax codes and assign each one to the desired tax liability account.

 If a localization tax code is for a 0% rate, that is, if it is required by local law only to show that no tax is being levied, no tax liability account assignment will be possible.